 From: Emily Johnson, CEO, New Lenox Chamber of Commerce

-On behalf of the New Lenox Chamber of Commerce and its Board of Directors, I would like to extend our support of the proposed changes to the Village’s Business Registration policy.
+On behalf of the New Lenox Chamber of Commerce and its Board of Directors, I would like to extend our continued support of the New Lenox Community Park District’s November 2014 Referendum.

 Other bits of information that you should know about